mschimieguel/pdf-scrapping/README.md

 `qpdf --qdf yourarchive.pdf legible-raw-output.pdf`

- the file legible-raw-output.pdf is the output of the QPDF.With just a simple text editor you can copy and change the contens of your PDF file.
+ The file legible-raw-output.pdf is the output of the QPDF.With just a simple text editor you can copy and change the contents of yours outputteds PDF's files.

 ### Scrapping text from PDF file